Real FEA made easy

 Very useful for early concept model development, prior to detailed CAD model availability.
 Femap had the ability to generate simple geometry quickly and efficiently for FE modeling.
 Geometry preparation prior to FE model creation is typically a laborious and time consuming task, so any process improvements can realize significant benefits and allow faster and more accurate FE model creation.

-CAD-IndependentFemap is CAD-independent and can access geometry data from all major CAD systems including CATIA, Pro/Engineer, NX, Solid Edge, SolidWorks, HiCAD, Inventor and AutoCAD.
+CAD-IndependentFemap is CAD-independent and can access geometry data from all major CAD systems such as CATIA, Creo, NX, Solid Edge, SolidWorks, HiCAD and Inventor.
 Once imported you can prepare the model for analysis using the geometry locator to identify and display potentially troublesome entities, such as slivers, and either remove them completely with the geometry cleanup tools or suppress them.
 Femap also offers a wealth of geometry creation and modification functions so you can make necessary model changes in preparation for finite element model creation.

-Solver NeutralFemap is solver-neutral and provides in-depth pre- and postprocessing support for all of the main commercial solvers on the market, including NX Nastran, MSC Nastran, Ansys, LS-DYNA, Abaqus and TMG.
+Solver NeutralFemap is solver-neutral and provides in-depth pre- and postprocessing support for all of the main commercial solvers on the market, including NX Nastran, Ansys, LS-DYNA, Abaqus and TMG.
 You can take full advantage of the advanced analysis capabilities of these solvers using Femap’s comprehensive modeling and analysis support, particularly for dynamic, geometric and material nonlinear, heat transfer and fluid flow analyses.

 PostprocessingA wealth of visualization capabilities help you view and interpret the results to quickly understand the model behavior.
 You’ll find everything you need to view and interpret the output data, including:

 - Contour and criteria plots

-Deformed shape animations
+- Deformed shape animations

-Dynamic cutting plane and iso-surfaces
+- Dynamic cutting plane and iso-surfaces

-Full output selection
+- Full output selection

-Free body diagrams and grid point force balance output
+- Free body diagrams and grid point force balance output

-Time and frequency domain animations
+- Time and frequency domain animations